 So you want to write a Weird Western?

-If you love your historical fiction with a dash of the weird, you’ve probably already dabbled in weird western fiction.
+If you love your historical fiction with a dash of the weird, you may have already dabbled in weird western fiction.
 If not?
 You’re missing out.

 If you’re looking for inspiration and ways to write weird westerns, read on for tips and tricks.